Simplero/Simplero-API/README.md

 * `field_123_region_code`
 * `field_123_country_code`

-When _reading_ the value of conact fields, you will get these, and you will also get aa combined field that includes a string representation of the entire value of the field, keyed by the label of the field.
+When _reading_ the value of custom contact fields, you will get the above, and you will also get aa combined field that includes a string representation of the entire value of the field, keyed by the label of the field.
 You can use whichever one you prefer.

 Need anything?